Confidence and discoveries with e-values: Confidence regions

 The interpretation of a basic test that is symmetric between the parameter space $\Theta$ and sample space $\Omega$ is that $\omega\in A_{\theta}$ means poor agreement between $\theta$ and $\omega$.
-This binary relation of poor agreement and its complementary relation of good agreement have two sides: \begin{itemize} \item on the testing side, we start from $\theta$ and divide the $\omega$s into those that conform to $\theta$ ($\omega\notin A_\theta$) and those that do not ($\omega\in A_\theta$); \item on the estimation side, we start from $\omega$ and divide the $\theta$s into those that agree with $\omega$ ($\omega\notin A_\theta$) and those that do not ($\omega\in A_\theta$). \end{itemize} In particular, on the estimation side we have the notion of a confidence estimator as introduced by Neyman: the confidence estimator corresponding to a basic test $(A_\theta\mid\theta\in\Theta)$ is
+This binary relation of poor agreement and its complementary relation of good agreement have two sides: \begin{itemize} \item on the testing side, we start from $\theta$ and divide the $\omega$s into those that conform to $\theta$ ($\omega\notin A_\theta$) and those that do not ($\omega\in A_\theta$); \item on the estimation side, we start from $\omega$ and divide the $\theta$s into those that agree with $\omega$ ($\omega\notin A_\theta$) and those that do not ($\omega\in A_\theta$). \end{itemize} In particular, on the estimation side we have the notion of a confidence estimator as introduced by Neyman (cf.\ \citet[Figure IV]{Neyman:1934}): the confidence estimator corresponding to a basic test $(A_\theta\mid\theta\in\Theta)$ is

 In the context of a basic test $(A_\theta\mid\theta\in\Theta)$ of a small size $\alpha$ we may say that an outcome $\omega\in\Omega$ is \emph{strange} for a parameter value $\theta\in\Theta$ if $\omega\in A_\theta$.
 According to Cournot's principle, we do not expect the outcome $\omega$ to be strange for the true $\theta$.
-Our interpretation of the confidence region \eqref{eq:basic-estimator} is that $\Gamma(\omega)$ covers the true $\theta$ unless $\omega$ is strange.
+Our interpretation of the confidence region \eqref{eq:basic_estimator} is that $\Gamma(\omega)$ covers the true $\theta$ unless $\omega$ is strange.

 Graduated notions of a confidence estimator are discussed surprisingly rarely in statistics textbooks, especially in full generality (e.g., the popular textbook \citet{Cox/Hinkley:1974} is one of the few places where they are discussed, but only in the context of a linearly ordered parameter space $\Theta$).
-A \emph{\p-test} is a family of \p-variables $(P_\theta\mid\theta\in\Theta)$, and the corresponding \emph{\p-confidence estimator} is defined as the family
+A \emph{\p-test} is a family of \p-variables $(P_\theta\mid\theta\in\Theta)$, and the corresponding \emph{\p-confidence regions} are defined as